-The Covid-19 Operational Guidance 2022-2023 document provides guidelines and recommended operational procedures for the mitigation and phases of Covid-19 at Northwest Montana Head Start (NWMTHS).
+The Covid-19 Operational Guidance 2022-2023 document provides guidelines and recommended operational procedures for Northwest Montana Head Start (NWMTHS).
 It is designed to help NWMTHS with a consistent approach to implementation and to help with the continued planning efforts for each building.
 The guide focuses on practices to help reduce and minimize the transmission of Covid-19 and other infectious diseases such as influenza, respiratory syncytial virus (RSV) and norovirus.